Ricker wavelet

-The multidimensional generalization of this wavelet is called the Laplacian of Gaussian function.
+of this wavelet is called the Laplacian of Gaussian function.
 In practice, this wavelet is sometimes approximated by the difference of Gaussians (DoG) function, because the DoG is separable.
 It can therefore save considerable computation time in two or more dimensions.
 The scale-normalized Laplacian (in $L_1$-norm) is frequently used as a blob detector and for automatic scale selection in computer vision applications; see Laplacian of Gaussian and scale space.
 The relation between this Laplacian of the Gaussian operator and the difference-of-Gaussians operator is explained in appendix A in Lindeberg (2015).
 Derivatives of cardinal B-splines can also approximate the Mexican hat wavelet.